Geometric Sen theory over rigid analytic spaces

 \subsection{Locally analytic vectors of pro-Kummer-\'etale towers}

-We keep the previous notations, i.e., $(C,C^+)$ is an algebraically closed field, $X$ is an fs log smooth adic space over $(C,C^+)$ with log structure given by normal crossing divisors, $G$ a compact $p$-adic Lie group, and $\widetilde{X}$ a pro-Kummer-\'etale $G$-torsor over $X$.
+We keep the previous notations, i.e., $(C,C^+)$ is a perfectoid field containing $\bb{Q}_p^{\cyc}$, $X$ is an fs log smooth adic space over $(C,C^+)$ with log structure given by normal crossing divisors, $G$ a compact $p$-adic Lie group, and $\widetilde{X}$ a pro-Kummer-\'etale $G$-torsor over $X$.
 In this last section we apply Theorem \ref{TheoGluingCaseGamma} to study the locally analytic vectors of $\widehat{\s{O}}_{\widetilde{X}}$ for the action of $G$, we also extend the cohomology computations of the theorem to log adic spaces arising from the boundary of $X$.
-We finish by explaining the relation between the geometric Sen operator and the $p$-adic Simpson correspondence of \cite{LiuZhuRiemannHilbert, DiaoLogarithmicHilbert2018, wang2021padic}.